Mission information - EnVision

 The spacecraft orbit will be polar, with a duration of ~92 minutes and an inclination between 87o and 89o.
 The orbit will be elliptical, with spacecraft altitudes varying between ~220 and 510 km above the surface.

 The slow rotation rate of Venus leads to a slow build-up of the observation coverage of the planet during the 6 Venus sideral days (~4 Earth years) mission duration.
-The orbit will drift during the science operations phase, which means that there is no orbit repeat cycle implemented.
+The orbit will drift during the science operations phase, but will be phase controlled.

 Simulation of the measurement track of one of the EnVision payloads during half an orbit.